What we know (and don't know) about the arrest of US Olympic champion Brittney Griner in Russia - Local News 8

 By Holly Yan, CNN

-Weeks after US basketball star Brittney Griner was arrested in Russia, it’s still not clear where she’s being held.
+A month after US basketball star Brittney Griner was arrested in Russia, it’s still not clear exactly where she’s being held.

+But a Moscow court has ordered the 31-year-old to stay in custody until at least May 19, the Russian state news agency TASS reported March 17.

+“The court granted the request of the investigation and extended the period of detention of the US citizen Griner until May 19,” the court said, according to TASS.

-Griner, 31, is a championship-winning player with the WNBA’s Phoenix Mercury who spends her offseasons playing for the Russian team UMMC Ekaterinburg.
+Griner is a championship-winning player with the WNBA’s Phoenix Mercury who has spent her past several offseasons playing for the Russian team UMMC Ekaterinburg.

-Russian authorities have accused Griner of smuggling significant amounts of a narcotic substance.
+But last month, Russian authorities accused Griner of smuggling significant amounts of a narcotic substance after flying from New York to a Moscow airport.

 Now, the mystery surrounding her detainment in a country she’s worked in for years has come to symbolize the growing tensions between the US and Russia during Russia’s continued invasion of Ukraine.